ericom-gideon/docs/docs/apps/deployment_with_continuous_integration_ci.md

 #### #2 Deployment URL

 Login into the Ninefold Portal and click on your existing app's Overview tab.
 Copy (or Reset) the Deployment URL.
-Enter the curl command ($ curl [Deployment URL]) into your CI when your tests pass.
+Enter the curl command ($ curl -X POST -d "" [Deployment URL]) into your CI when your tests pass.

 #### How redeploying via CI works